Md-Mursaleen/Crypto-Alert/README.md

 ![Possibility to add conditions](https://github.com/saadze/Crypto-Alert/blob/main/images/conditions.PNG)

-When even the condition is true, you should execute line 44 and 45
+When the condition is true, you should execute line 44 and 45

 Here is an example:

 ![Possibility to add conditions](https://github.com/saadze/Crypto-Alert/blob/main/images/conditionsGood.PNG)